oliverfyh/Project-predict-future-sales/README.md

 ![](https://miro.medium.com/max/720/1*2IJF5sR8a4tI9YrQiqUYVA.png)

-The image above [(by Weihao Weng)](https://medium.com/towards-data-science/optimal-forecast-reconciliation-for-hierarchical-time-series-ea892ca105a9)  shows the matrix notation of reconciliation equation ($\tilde{y} = SP\hat{y}$)
+The image above [(by Jiahao Weng)](https://medium.com/towards-data-science/optimal-forecast-reconciliation-for-hierarchical-time-series-ea892ca105a9)  shows the matrix notation of reconciliation equation $\tilde{y} = SP\hat{y}$

-In his [online textbook](https://otexts.com/fpp3/reconciliation.html), Prof. Hyndman found that forecasts are optimally reconciled when $P = (S^{T}W^{-1}S)^{-1}S^{T}W^{-1}$, where W is the variance-covariance matrix of the corresponding base forecast errors.
+In his [online textbook](https://otexts.com/fpp3/reconciliation.html), Prof. Hyndman found that forecasts are optimally reconciled (minimising error variances of the coherent forecasts) when $P = (S^{T}W^{-1}S)^{-1}S^{T}W^{-1}$, where W is the variance-covariance matrix of the corresponding base forecast errors.